bev/opengraph-checker/readme.md

-# Open Graph Checker
+# Open Graph Tester

-Check your open graph configuration for your webpages with a simple interface.
+Test your open graph configuration for your webpages with a simple interface.